nrpriore/tt2-raid-data/README.md

 ## 🧾 Manifest

-The app checks `manifest.json` to determine whether new data is available.
+The app checks `manifest.json` to determine whether the dataVersion has changed and then uses the computed hash per file to determine if any updates are needed.